EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 :::tip

-It is recommended to have your players who are not skilled in PvP to focus on logistics and supplying your army, allowing them to support your best fighters and maintain the flow of essential resources.
+Non PvP-focused players can still be of help at the Si PvP to focus on logistics and supplying your army, allowing them to support your best fighters and maintain the flow of essential resources.

 :::